Back in 2017, Facebook announced campaign budget optimization. They pitched it as an “easier way to maximize campaign results.”

 In that case, the campaign results in 15 conversions.

 This process is similar to how Facebook distributes budget between multiple ads within a single ad set.
 Only this time, we’re dealing with ad sets in a campaign.

 Note that this isn’t Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best..
 Facebook doesn’t find a winner and allocate all of your budget to one ad set.
 They simply distribute more or less budget based on how an ad set is performing compared to the others.

 Along those lines, there can be overlap between ad sets.
 Don’t expect Facebook to sort that out for you.
 If you want to avoid overlap, you need to use the split testing feature or apply specific exclusions.

 Clearly, this is a feature that is most beneficial when running The campaign is the foundation of your Facebook ad.
 This is where you'll set an advertising objective, which defines what you want your ad to achieve. with multiple ad sets.
 It wouldn’t make sense for a single ad set.

 Campaign budget optimization is eligible for all The campaign objective is the ultimate goal for your Facebook ad.
 Your selection will impact options, including optimization and delivery..

 Campaign Budget Optimization: Campaign Level

-Click the slider button to activate the feature and “optimize budget across ad sets.”
+Click the slider button to turn campaign budget optimization on.